Looking for amateur blogging mistakes?

 First of all, congratulations on starting a blog or planning to start one.
 Welcome to the blogger’s club.

 Now, you are an amateur blogger.
-And you are bound to make mistakes unless you are smart(which is highly likely because you are reading this, yay!)
+And you are bound to make mistakes.
+You are smart(which is because you are reading this, yay!)
 This post is EXACTLY about what possible mistakes amateur bloggers make and HOW to avoid them so that you can accomplish all you want from your blog.

 If you want some solace, know that every blogger is guilty of these amateur blogging mistakes that they might have most likely committed at one point or another.

 I know, it happens.
 Believe me, because I have been there too, and so is everyone else who was once an amateur blogger.
 We all are until we are not.
 Blogging is a journey where you learn as you go, luckily that may need not be the case for you, as you have plenty of resources.

 If you are here looking for amateur blogging mistakes, I hope you want to know BEFORE you are beginning or you have just started, so that you will not be one of those bloggers who waste years of their sweat, tears, time and energy to get their blogs going, and going well.

 Even if you have just started your blog, this post is for you.
 So go ahead and find out how to avoid amateur blogging mistakes to become a pro.

 Top Amateur Blogging Mistakes & How to Avoid

 One of the greatest amateur blogging mistakes people can do is not taking time to answer this question – Am I starting a blog as a hobby or Is blogging going to be my business?